-After breakfast, begin our tour, that is dedicated to discovering the Saudi capital of Riyadh and the nearby UNESCO World Heritage Site of Diriyah, where the story of the Saudi Kingdom began.
-Characterized by gleaming skyscrapers and multi-lane highways, the Saudi capital sprawls across the Najdi plain and has a very modern face, but it is also home to history, museums, art, and culture.
+After breakfast, we will begin our tour that is dedicated to discovering the Saudi capital of Riyadh, along with the nearby UNESCO World Heritage Site of Diriyah, where the story of Saudi Kingdom began.
+Characterized by gleaming skyscrapers and multi-lane highways, the Saudi capital sprawls across the Najdi plain and has a very modern face; but it is also home to history, museums, art, and culture.

-A thirty-minute drive from the center of Rivadh will bring us to Wadi Hanifa, which is northwest of the Saudi capital.
-Upon arrival, step back in time and discover Dirivah's historic At-Turaif district, where we will see stunning examples of traditional Najdi mudbrick architecture and get a sense of the way of life in the first Saudi capital some two hundred years ago.
+A thirty-minute drive from the center of Riyadh will bring you to Wadi Hanifa to the northwest of the Saudi capital.
+On arrival, you will step back in time and discover Diriyah's historic At-Turaif district where you will see stunning examples of traditional Najdi mudbrick architecture and get a sense of the way of life in the first Saudi capital some two hundred years ago.
 This beautifully preserved site was the capital of the first Saudi State until its destruction in 1818 by an Egyptian army.
-Within At-Turaif's distractive mudbrick walls, discover sites including the imposing royal Salwa Palace with its madrasa and administrative units and four small and beautifully presented museums (Diriyah Museum, Arabian Horse Museum, Military Museum, Daily Life Museum).
+Within At-Turaif's distractive mudbrick walls you will discover sites including the imposing royal Salwa Palace with its madrasa and administrative units and four small and beautifully presented museums (Diriyah Museum, Arabian Horse Museum, Military Museum, Daily life Museum).
 The site commands fine views looking over the oasis of Wadi Hanifa towards Riyadh's skyscrapers.

-After browsing the on-site souq, we will sample some of Saudi Arabia's delicious cuisine at a restaurant built in the traditional Najdi architectural style.
-We will then learn about Saudi history at the National Museum, where the galleries are laid out chronologically from prehistoric times and will take you on a journey from the dawn of human civilization in Arabia until the unification of the Kingdom in the 1930s.
+After an opportunity to browse the on-site souq there will be a chance to sample some of Saudi Arabia's delicious cuisine at a Saudi restaurant built in the traditional Najdi architectural style.
+You will then have a crash course in Saudi history at the National Museum, where the galleries are laid out chronologically from pre-historic times and will take you on a journey through time from the dawn of human civilisation in Arabia until the unification of the Kingdom in the 1930s.

-Sightseeing continues at Al Masmak Fortress in the heart of old Riyadh.
-Built-in 1865, this mudbrick citadel turned museum witnessed the birth of the third Saudi State in 1902 when King Abdulaziz captured the fortress and took control of Riyadh (his ancestral home) after living in exile in Kuwait.
-Abdulaziz Al Saud conquered and united the different provinces that make up the Saudi nation as we know it today from this fortress.
-A short stroll will take us past the Qasr Al Hoqm (Palace of Judgement) and the Imam Turki bin Abdullah Mosque to the bustling Souq Al Zal & Bisht souq, where we can shop for rugs, traditional Saudi robes and headscarves, incense, and bric-a-brac while witnessing a way of life that has been unchanged for centuries.
-Return to the Hotel for dinner and overnight.
+Sightseeing continues at the Al Masmak Fortress in the heart of old Riyadh.
+Built in 1865, this mudbrick citadel turned museum witnessed the birth of the third Saudi State in 1902 when King Abdulaziz captured the fortress and took control of Riyadh (his ancestral home) after having lived in exile in Kuwait.
+From this fortress, Abdulaziz Al Saud conquered and united the different provinces that make up the Saudi nation, as we know it today.
+A short stroll will then take you past the Qasr Al Hoqm (Palace of Judgement) and the Imam Turki bin Abdullah Mosque to the bustling Souq Al Zal & Bisht souq where you can shop for rugs, traditional Saudi robes and headscarves, incense, and bric-a-brac while at the same time witnessing a way of life that has been unchanged for centuries.
+Return to the Hotel dinner and overnight.
 (B,L,D)